awslabs/aws-encryption-sdk-specification/proposals/2020-06-26_decrypt-max-header-size-max-body-size/proposal.md

 ### Max Body Size

-If `max body size` is set on Decrypt, then the operation:
+If `Max Body Size` is set on Decrypt, then the operation:

 - MUST halt and fail if processing an unframed message with encrypted content field of a length greater than (>) Max Body Size, and MUST NOT attempt decryption on such a message.